 According to projections, millennials will earn 2 out of every 3 dollars in Australia by 2030.
 New Zealand's millennial population are following a similar trajectory.
 Businesses will have to adapt to millennial preferences both as consumers and as employees.
 Analysts at Macquarie Research concluded that millennials care more about mobility than salary:

 “Millennials are the most likely generation to say they would change jobs, give up promotion opportunities, move locations, or take a pay cut to have flexible work arrangements."

 The need for flexibility has driven rapid smartphone adoption among millennials and a new appreciation for simpler communications.
 Surprisingly, Deloitte’s 2017 global mobile consumer survey reported that phone calls are up by 9 percent from 2016, reversing a four-year downward trend.
 Better voice quality and mobile features are driving this trend, along with the realization among millennials that brief phone calls are more effective for some kinds of communications.

 Phone anxiety or generational differences?

+Why are millennials so quick to pick up the phone to call each other but hesitate to call customers or colleagues?
 Some business leaders insist it's just a matter of facing fears and picking up the phone, while others see a generational shift in how workers use their communication channels.
 Both sides might have a good point.
 Everyone has been frustrated by a pointless or unwanted phone call, while most of us have also witnessed the problem-solving power of a voice conversation.
 Can both sides be right?